zdimension/blog/_drafts/everyone-gets-bidirectional-bfs-wrong.md

 When a standard BFS goes through a graph with branching factor $b$, it recursively visits all the neighbors of all the nodes, level by level.
 At level 0, it visits 1 node (the source).
 At level 1, it visits all the neighbors of the source, that is, $b$ (on average).
 At level 2, all the neighbors' neighbors, that is, $b^2$.
 At level $L$, it visits $b^L$ nodes.
 In total, if you're trying to find the path between two nodes that are, say, 10 edges apart, the BFS will visit $1 + b + b^2 + \ldots + b^{10}$ nodes, which is in the order of $b^{10}$.
 For a binary tree, that would be $2^{10} = 1024$ nodes.

-Let's say, now, that we're starting one BFS from the source, and one from the destination, and at each step we advance one step in each.
+Let's say, now, that we're starting one BFS from the source, and one from the destination, and at each level we advance one step in each.
 The two BFS will meet at some point, and they must meet exactly in the middle, because they advance at the same speed (and the shortest path between two points is the sum of the path from the source to the middle, and the path from the middle to the destination).
-If the source and destination are $D$ edges apart, the two BFS will meet after $D/2$ steps, and the total number of nodes visited will be $1 + b + b^2 + \ldots + b^{D/2}$, which is in the order of $b^{D/2}$.
+If the source and destination are $D$ edges apart, the two BFS will meet after $D/2$ steps, and the total number of nodes visited by each BFS will be $1 + b + b^2 + \ldots + b^{D/2}$, which is in the order of $b^{D/2}$.
 For a binary tree, that would be $2^5 = 32$ nodes (by each BFS, so, $64$ visited nodes in total).

 We got from $1024$ to $64$ visited nodes, that's something!
 Specifically, from $O(b^{D})$ to $O(b^{D/2})$, which is an exponential speedup.